dheap

 -enable / -disable

-The option -enable enables the so that heap events are recorded the next time you start the program.
+The option -enable enables the HIA so that heap events are recorded the next time you start the program.
 The -disable option disables the HIA the next time you start your program.

 -apply_config { default | filename }